hashicorp/consul/website/source/docs/connect/index.html.md

 configurations and intentions are both local to their respective datacenters; they are not replicated across datacenters.

-Full multi-datacenter support for Connect is avaiable in [Consul Enterprise](/docs/enterprise/connect-multi-datacenter/index.html).
+Full multi-datacenter support for Connect is available in [Consul Enterprise](/docs/enterprise/connect-multi-datacenter/index.html).